Rha02/project-planner/README.md

 ## Authentication
 The app includes an authentication system with which users can login or register.
 JWT Auth allows for a secure authentication and interaction between the frontend and backend.
 Tokens have an expiration time of 15 minutes.
 Once the expiration time is over, the token will be invalid, any action with that token will be denied and the user will be automatically signed out.

+## Project Management
+Users can create multiple projects, in which they can work individually or in a team.
+Projects can have a title and a description on them

 ## Packages installed:
 **Tailwind CSS** - for easier and prettier web design